matteodelabre/saxophone/README.md

 const Saxophone = require('saxophone');
 const parser = new Saxophone();

-// called whenever an opening tag is found in the document,
+// Called whenever an opening tag is found in the document,
 // such as <example id="1" /> - see below for a list of events parser.on('tagopen', tag => {
     console.log(